learn-co-students/rails-layouts-and-templates-lab-online-web-sp-000/README.md

 1. Make a new controller called `StaticController`.

-2. Create a home view with an `h2` that says "Welcome to Flatiron Widgets" and a new action in `StaticController` called `home`.
+2. Crete a home view with an `h2` that says "Welcome to Flatiron Widgets" and a new action in `StaticController` called `home`.

 3. Create a default application layout at the correct location, and add an `h1`